zenpoy/dancejockey/README.md

 - e.g. One player is controlling the strings (pads), so his tiny-sharp movement have no effect on the string only flow-like slow movements changes the color and he tone of the string, but still if the tiny-sharp movements are represented on the shared visual and effects the drum player!
 - create an instrument from audioOutputExample
 - move to osc instead of ofevents
-- all jockies should send bang events
+- all jockeys should send bang events
-  - bang events should include extra data depends on what type of jockey dent them
+  - bang events should include extra data depends on what type of jockey sent them
   - filters and events
 - xml for each instrument (jockeys are also instruments)
 - xml for the whole setup
 - scratcher instrument
-	- it should control a sound playing instrument wich also recieves events from other instruments (sound server)
+  - it should control a sound playing instrument which also recieves events from other instruments (sound server)